1 4 As A Decimal

 Method 3: Understanding Decimal Place Value

 This method builds on the previous one, strengthening your understanding of decimal place value.
-Remember that the digits to the right of the decimal point represent tenths, hundredths, thousandths, and so on.
+Even so, remember that the digits to the right of the decimal point represent tenths, hundredths, thousandths, and so on.
 Each place value is ten times smaller than the place value to its left.

 In the fraction 25/100, we have 25 hundredths.
 This can be written directly as 0.25.